zydezu/youtubepagegenerator/README.md

 Run `generatepage.py`  and paste in the link of the desired video.
 Designed specifically for YouTube videos, results from other sites may vary.

-Outputted pages will be in `generated/[videoID]/`, pages will usually open in browser at `http://localhost:8000/...`
+Outputted pages will be in `generated/[videoID]/`, pages will usually open in browser at `http://localhost:8000/...`.

-Alternatively, run `runserver.py` to open a page with a list of archived videos
+Alternatively, run `runserver.py` to open a page with a list of archived videos.

+There are also other scripts that perform different functions.

 ## Changelog

+### 2025-03-23

+- ADD: update video entries in `.downloadlater.txt`, `index.html`, and `listofvideos.txt`, refresh video links

+### 2025-03-18

+- ADD: implement video download functionality from a list, refactor download handling in `downloadvideo.py`

+### 2025-02-28

+- ADD: include new video entries in `index.html` and `listofvideos.txt`, update `runserver.py` to start server automatically

+### 2025-02-26

+- REFACTOR: update video download and server handling; rename old info.json files

+### 2025-02-18

+- Improve script loading when offline

 ### 2024-10-10